 What to do

 Cadaqués/Cap de Creus

-The Cap de Creus Natrural Park is the most easterly point of the Iberian Peninsula and is characterized by its rugged landscape, weathered by the strong northerly wind the Tramontana.
+The Cap de Creus Natural Park is the most easterly point of the Iberian Peninsula and is characterized by its rugged landscape, weathered by the strong northerly wind the Tramontana.
 The park contains not only outstanding natural beauty such as the rugged cliffs giving way to coves and inlets or the wind formed rocks, but also historically important buildings such as the Sant Pere de Rodes monastery, one of the most important examples of Catalan Romanic architecture.
-The park is also home to several villages; Cadaqués is a one of the most famous and beautiful, full of whitewashed buildings and home to many celebrated artists throughout the 20th Century.
-One artist who made Cadaqués his home was Salvador Dalí who bought his house in neighbouring Port Lligat and is now a museum to the Surrealist artist, left just how it was when he died.
+The park is also home to several villages; Cadaqués is one of the most famous and beautiful, full of whitewashed buildings and home to many celebrated artists throughout the 20th Century.
+One artist who made Cadaqués his home was Salvador Dalí who bought his house in neighboring Port Lligat and is now a museum to the Surrealist artist, left just how it was when he died.
 It is a charming seaside town, perfect for a summer escape from the city.

 Diving in the Illes Medes

 The Illes Medes are seven rocky islands off the coast of the town of L’Estartit and are famous for scuba diving.
 The islands themselves have been previously used to house military garrisons and prisons but are now abandoned and are becoming an important Mediterranean marine reserve.
 This conservation effort has renewed the marine life in the islands and scuba diving is now a possible pastime.
-The islands offer diving at various depths and apart from the sea life there are also underwater caves and tunnels as well as shipwrecks to explore.
+The islands offer diving at various depths and apart from sea life, there are also underwater caves and tunnels as well as shipwrecks to explore.

 Greco-Roman ruins at Empúries